Retrieval-based Knowledge Augmented Vision Language Pre-training: Experiment setup

 \subsection{Downstream evaluation tasks}

 We finetune and evaluate our models on the vision-language understanding tasks (OK-VQA, AOK-VQA, VQA-v2, and SNLI-VE) \cite{marino2019ok,schwenk2022okvqa,antol2015vqa,xie2019visual} and entity linking tasks (WikiDiverse and WikiPerson) \cite{wang2022wikidiverse,sun2022wikiperson}.
 For the vision-language understanding task, we follow the original setting and splits used by prior works \cite{li2022lavis}.
-For the multi-modal entity linking tasks, we used to evaluate the effectiveness of the entity retrieval of REAVL.
 Appendix \ref{downstream_task} provides the full details on these tasks and data.